 2. Check Your Air Filters

-All air filters are not made equal; each one comes with a Minimum Efficiency Reporting Value (MERV) rating.
+All air filters are not made equal (although many air conditioners use 12x36x1 air filter); each one comes with a Minimum Efficiency Reporting Value (MERV) rating.
 This rating expresses how efficient a filter is and the quality of the air that passes through it.
 Ratings range from 1-16; MERV 1-4 filters are most common in residential units.
 A MERV rating of 1 is the worst, whereas a 16 is the strongest and typically only found in sterile buildings like hospitals.

 However, there is a catch.
 If your house’s HVAC system is fitted with a high-level MERV filter but not strong enough to push air through it, the air flow can become obstructed.
 Calling in a pro to check out your setup and possibly update your HVAC system is an excellent way to determine whether or not your air filter is causing your house to overheat.

 If your HVAC system is hidden behind furniture, fences, debris or anything else, this can impact its output quality.
 A little investigation can go a long way with HVAC units, and it never hurts to read up on how to update your HVAC system yourself and perform routine maintenance.

 Your HVAC may be in good working condition, but if its ducts are too small for the amount of air its producing, then airflow will be compromised.
 A professional can quickly evaluate your HVAC system and determine if your ducts are causing issues.

 You may be able to cut back on your AC bill if you start using exhaust fans in your house.
 Bathroom and kitchen exhaust fans work in reverse by cycling moisture outside, reducing humidity and keeping your house cooler for longer.

 At least once a year, it’s a good idea to call a local HVAC company and have them run a routine inspection.
 Professional HVAC companies can also help you upgrade your system for the summer, prepare for cold winters and save you money by providing alternative energy solutions.